 With more than 175 members and a full performance schedule, the Boise Phil Youth Orchestra is a joy to hear and to be a part of.
-Musicians receive professional ensemble training and coaching by the Boise Phil principal players.
+Musicians receive professional ensemble training and coaching from the Boise Phil principal players.
 The youth orchestra is open to woodwind, brass, percussion, and string students in 9th-12th grade by audition only.

 BOISE PHIL YOUTH ORCHESTRA SPONSORS

 Gladys E. Langroise Fund in the Idaho Community Foundation

 Students must apply online to register for an audition date.

 |May 16 – 21, 2021||Audition Week at Esther Simplot Performing Arts Academy*|

 |June 4, 2021||Decisions Announced|

 *Virtual auditions may be scheduled at the request of the applicant